Copyright © 2016

 "Oh... your English is very good."

 "Oh Si...my Padre is fine English Officer.
-The Papa O'Malley told him I was coming to work with you."
+The Papa O'Rourke told him I was coming to work with you."

 "Si, he is my Papa but not my Padre."

 "Wait...wait, you're not making sense.
-How can O'Malley be your Papa and not your Padre...uhm father?"
+How can O'Rourke be your Papa and not your Padre...uhm father?"